 Winner of the Kathleen Ferrier Award, baritone Gareth Brynmor John studied at St John’s College, Cambridge and the Royal Academy of Music where, in his final year, he won the Royal Academy of Music Patrons’ Award.
 He recently studied at the National Opera Studio where he was supported by the Royal Opera House, Richard Carne Trust and Chris Ball.
-He will make his debut with Welsh National Opera singing Schaunard (La Bohème) in Spring 2017.
+He made his debut with Welsh National Opera singing Schaunard (La Bohème) in Spring 2017.

 Recent engagements include Sharpless (Madama Butterfly) for Bury Court Opera and at the Anghiari Festival in Tuscany, and Pallante (Agrippina) for Iford Arts Opera.
 With English Touring Opera, he sang Edoardo in Donizetti’s The Siege of Calais, and also understudied Marcello (La bohème).
 He has understudied Silvio (I Pagliacci), Cecil (Maria Stuarda), Roderick (Usher House) and Man/Ephraimite (Moses und Aron) for Welsh National Opera.
 Whilst at the National Opera Studio he sang the title role in Don Giovanni as well as being involved in Opera Scenes directed by Graham Vick.